xamantra/momentum/docs/README.md

   - `Persistence` support for states and routing.
 Use any storage provider.
   - Time travel (`undo/redo`) support in one line of code out of the box.
   - Optional `Equatable` support. (*Improves time travel*).
   - `Immutable` states/models.
-There's only one way to rebuild widget.
+There's only one way to rebuild a widget.
   - You can `reset a state` or all of the states.
   - `Skip rebuilds`.
 Widget specific.
   - Easy to use `Event System` for sending events to the widgets. *For showing dialogs/snackbars/alerts/navigation/etc.*